campeis/type_safe_builder/README.md

 # type_safe_builder
 A typesafe builder macro in Rust

-The generated builder will make sure a struct can't be generated if any of the required fields has not been set.
+The generated builder will make sure a struct can't be built if any of the required fields has not been set.

 ```rust
 use type_safe_builder_macro::Builder;